Anchorage Canal Drainage Area Stormwater Retrofit

-Implementation of the Pollution and Stormwater Control Strategy began in 2011 with a plan to treat stormwater from the Sea Colony high rise complex through the creation of wet-swale bio-retention areas and a series of infiltration pits along South Pennsylvania Avenue.
-The project was funded by the DNREC Community Water Quality Grants program, the Center, and Sea Colony; and was designed and constructed by JMT, an engineering firm.
-The project treats 35 acres to remove 24 pounds of nitrogen and 3.4 pounds of phosphorus per year and is planted in native vegetation.
+Implementation of the Pollution and Stormwater Control Strategy began in 2011 with a plan to treat stormwater from the Sea Colony high rise complex through the creation of wet swales and a series of infiltration pits along South Pennsylvania Avenue.
+The project was funded by the DNREC Community Water Quality Grants program, the Center, and Sea Colony and was designed and constructed by JMT, an engineering firm.
+The project treats 35 acres to remove 23.7 pounds of nitrogen and 3.4 pounds of phosphorus per year and is planted in native vegetation.
 The planting scheme was designed by one of our partners at the University of Delaware.

 Phase 2 (Completed)

-In the second phase of the project, sixteen bio-retention areas (engineered rain gardens) were created in the medians of the Coastal Highway to slow down and filter stormwater off the road.
-Each area is estimated to trap and filter 1.5 pounds of nitrogen and 0.15 pounds of phosphorus every year.
-The project was funded by the DNREC Non-point Source Program, the Center, the Town of South Bethany, Middlesex Beach, and the Delaware Department of Forestry.
+In the second phase of the project, 16 bioretention areas (engineered rain gardens) were created in the medians of the Coastal Highway to slow down and filter stormwater off the road.
+These bioretention areas are expected to trap and filter 27.4 pounds of nitrogen and 3.3 pounds of phosphorus every year.
+The project was funded by the DNREC Nonpoint Source Program, the Center, the Town of South Bethany, Middlesex Beach, and the Delaware Urban and Community Forestry Program.

 Phase 3 (Completed)

-The third phase of the project was completed in 2014, where seventeen bio-retention areas were constructed within the highway right of ways.
-On average, each bio-retention area treated 0.7 acres of impervious surface.
+The third phase of the project was completed in 2014, where 17 bioretention areas were constructed within the highway right of ways.
+On average, each bioretention area treated 0.7 acres of impervious surface.
 Some of the areas were within the Anchorage Canal Drainage Area and some in drainage areas of other South Bethany Canals.
-The areas were created by excavating the first 6 to 12 inches of soil from minimum 2 foot wide areas surrounding storm drains in a similar fashion to the highway median bio-retention areas.
+The areas were created by excavating the first 6 to 12 inches of soil from minimum 2-foot-wide areas surrounding storm drains in a similar fashion to the highway median bioretention areas.
 They were planted with different vegetation designs as desired by the participating communities of South Bethany and Middlesex Beach.
 Biochar, a product of pyrolysis of waste biomass, was also added as an experiment to the areas to increase water retention and treatment.
-In total the bio-retention areas were modeled to treat 6.7 pounds of nitrogen and 0.91 pounds of phosphorus every year.
+In total the bioretention areas were modeled to treat 6.7 pounds of nitrogen and 0.91 pounds of phosphorus every year.

 Phase 4 (Completed)

 In June 2016, the fourth phase of the project was completed.
 Eight stormwater green infrastructure practices were designed and installed in the Sandpiper Pines neighborhood of the Town of South Bethany.
-Three infiltration trenches and five combined bio-retention/infiltration facilities were designed and constructed within the Sandpiper Pines subdivision of South Bethany.
+Three infiltration trenches and five combined bioretention/infiltration facilities were designed and constructed within the Sandpiper Pines subdivision of South Bethany.
 Biochar, a type of charcoal, was added to the soil to increase nitrogen removal and improve infiltration rates.
 Together these green infrastructure practices treat stormwater runoff from 10 acres of residential development.
-This project reduces inputs of nitrogen and phosphorus to Anchorage Canal and Little Assawoman Bay by an estimated 10.3 pounds of nitrogen, 1.7 pounds of phosphorus, and 596 pounds of sediment per year.
+This project reduces inputs of nitrogen and phosphorus to Anchorage Canal and Little Assawoman Bay by an estimated 15 pounds of nitrogen and 2 pounds of phosphorus annually.
 The project was funded by DNREC Community Water Quality Improvement Grant, the Center, Town of South Bethany, and the US Environmental Protection Agency.

-The final phase of the project began construction in March 2020, located at the intersection of Coastal Highway and South Pennsylvania Avenue in Bethany Beach, near the Sea Colony high-rise condominiums.
-This innovative stormwater treatment facility will include a pond and wetland.
-The facility will include native vegetation that will help with pollution removal and beautify the area.
-The South Pennsylvania Avenue northbound slip ramp off of Coastal Highway will be closed to vehicles and made into a safe and attractive walking and bike path.
-A new right-turn lane will be created at the existing intersection.
+The fifth and final phase of the project, located at the intersection of Coastal Highway and South Pennsylvania Avenue near the Sea Colony high-rise condominiums in Bethany Beach, began construction in March 2020.
+This innovative stormwater treatment facility includes a pond and wetland with native vegetation to remove pollutants and beautify the area.
+The South Pennsylvania Avenue northbound slip ramp off of Coastal Highway has been closed to vehicles and converted into a safe and attractive walking and bike path.

 “This is a significant achievement for clean water,” says Dr. Marianne Walch, the Center’s Science & Restoration Coordinator.
 “The Anchorage Canal stormwater initiative has been a great demonstration of how communities, government agencies, and nonprofit organizations like the Center can work together to achieve important water quality goals.”